amithkoujalgi/ollama-pdf-bot/README.md

 #### How to run

-Define a `docker-compose.yml` and add the following contents into the file.
+Define a `docker-compose.yml` by adding the following contents into the file.

 ```yaml
 services: